 Public Liability insurance will cover you in the event of a claim being made against your business by a third party.
 This is most notably made by members of the general public if they have a dispute against your work or have been injured in relation to your work.
 Receiving a claim made against you by a third party can often be more distressing than if it was someone within your own business.
 If a major incident occurs it could mean that your business is forced to pay out on numerous claimants, causing huge expense to your business in the process.
 Possessing public liability insurance will also enable you to look more credible to new clients and help acquire quality contracts.

 Insurance claims can be made in the event of a client or business’ property being damaged in relation to the work that is being completed.
-Whether it’s your own business claiming on some damage caused by you or your employees, you will be covered by your employer’s liability insurance.
-However, if it’s a third party claiming damages to their home or site this is where your public liability insurance will come in.
+You may spill paint on a customer’s carpet, drop a hammer through a conservatory roof or knock over an expensive vase, either way, if it’s a third party claiming damages to their home or site this is where your public liability insurance will come in.

 Van Breakdown Cover